Kasargod Patnashetti Gopal Rao: Military career

 Commodore K. P. Gopal Rao was commissioned into the Indian Navy on 21 April 1950.
 In January 1971, he was awarded the Vishisht Seva Medal for distinguished service of a high order.

 During the 1971 war, he was commander of two Arnala-class anti-submarine corvettes INS Kiltan and INS Katchall that were part of the task group that attacked Karachi Harbour on 4 December 1971 during Operation Trident.
 The two corvettes were tasked to provide communications and conduct target acquisition with their superior radar as well as give anti-submarine cover.

 Operation Trident was a huge success and resulted in sinking two Pakistani destroyers (PNS Khaiber and PNS Shah Jehan), one minesweeper (PNS Muhafiz), one cargo ship (MV Venus Challenger) and setting afire oil dumps and other installations.

 For his outstanding performance, he was awarded the Maha Vir Chakra, India's second highest military decoration.

 Personal life

-Rao was married and had two sons and a daughter.
+Rao was married and had two daughters and a Son who currently reside in Chennai.
 He is from the Goud Saraswat Brahmin (GSB) Community.
 He died on August 9, 2021, in the southern Indian city of Chennai.
 He was aged 94.